KSheeds1/Gym-Rat-Dictionaries/README.md

 The changes in the nav-items presented in the navigation bar depend solely on the status of the user.
 Changes will be seen depending on whether you are casually browsing, are registered user, or a site admin.
 For both the registered user and site admin there is additional functionality made available.

 ### **Search Functionality:**
 As the app was constructed in a mobile-first approach with user interaction and experience in mind, the choice was made to build the search bar functionality directly below the navigation bar.
-It is hidden until toggled by the search icons as seen in the navbar (on larger viewports) and in the floating action button available on the bottom right hand corner of the screen.
+It is hidden until toggled by the search icons as seen in the navbar, or in the floating action button available on the bottom right hand corner of the screen.
 This was implemented to aid users on the go, perhaps at the gym, mid-workout.
 It minimises the amount of limited time a user has to spend trying to find the exercise definition they are looking for.
 As the site's function is primarily a glossary or dictionary, its search functionality needs to be easily identified and accessed.

+Initially, in the pre-development stage of the project, the plan was to add the search bar into the navbar itself, as documented in the wireframes of the project.
+However it was decided to alter its positioning in the development stage to just below the navigation.
+It is accessible on all site pages and the search results are rendered on definitions.html.s

 ![Search Icon](static/images/README/search-icon.png)